aschey/platune/README.md

 - Support sync between Android and desktop
 - Share data between different hard drive partitions and operating systems
 - Possibly install the web server as a systemd/windows service instead of spinning it up on the fly, might be more robust
-- Add option to install as a separate client/server system to be used as a hosted web app
 - Some kind of shortcut to easily play/pause/change volume, etc. Maybe system hotkeys, taskbar icon, and/or browser extension.
 - Remote control desktop player from Android app